Software Documentation Types and Best Practices

 If you can, it will be the worth hiring an employee who will take care of your documentation.
 The person who generally does this job is called a technical writer.
 A tech writer with an engineering background can gather information from developers without requiring someone to explain in detail what is going on.
 It’s also worth embedding a technical writer as team member, locating this person in the same office to establish close cooperation.
 He or she will be able to take part in regular meetings and discussions.

 The agile methodology encourages engineering teams to always focus on delivering value to their customers.
 This key principle must also be considered in the process of producing software documentation.
-Good software documentation should be provided whether it is a specifications document for programmers and testers or software manuals for end users.
+Good software documentation should be provided whether it is a software specifications document for programmers and testers or software manuals for end users.
 Comprehensive software documentation is specific, concise, and relevant.

 As we have mentioned above, it’s not obligatory to produce the entire set of documents described in this article.
 You should rather focus only on those documents that directly help achieve project objectives.